Macclesfield (constituency)

-Macclesfield is a constituency in Cheshire represented in the House of Commons of the UK Parliament since 2024 by Tim Roca, a member of the Labour Party.
+Macclesfield is a parliamentary constituency in Cheshire represented in the House of Commons of the UK Parliament since 2024 by Tim Roca of the Labour Party.

+Constituency profile

+Macclesfield is a constituency in Cheshire.
+It is centred on the town of Macclesfield, which has a population of around 56,000.
+Other settlements in the constituency include the small towns of Poynton and Bollington and the villages of Prestbury and Disley.
+Macclesfield is a historic market town and was traditionally an important centre for silk-weaving, an industry that was also present in Bollington.
+The constituency is highly affluent, particularly so in Poynton, Prestbury and the north of Macclesfield which have very low levels of deprivation.
+The area is well-connected to nearby Manchester and is popular with retirees and middle-class commuters.
+House prices are similar to the national average and higher than the rest of North West England.

+In general, residents of the constituency are older, well-educated and more likely to be homeowners than the rest of the country.
+Rates of income and professional employment are high, and a high proportion of residents work in the health, manufacturing and scientific sectors.
+Rates of unemployment and child poverty are very low.
+White people made up 95% of the population at the 2021 census.
+At the local council, Macclesfield is represented by Labour Party councillors whilst the rest of the constituency elected mostly Conservatives.
+An estimated 52% of voters in the constituency supported remaining in the European Union in the 2016 referendum, higher than the nationwide figure of 48%.

 History 1832–1885

 Macclesfield was created as a two-member parliamentary borough by the Reform Act 1832.
 This continued until 1880 when, after problems at the general election that year, it was decided to declare the election void and suspend the writ of election (so no by-election could take place).

 In September 1880 a Royal Commission was appointed to investigate further.
 A report of March 1881 confirmed the allegations of corruption.
 As a result, the borough constituency was disenfranchised, taking effect on 25 June 1885, and the town was absorbed into the East Cheshire constituency.